Jaimeloeuf/police-man/README.md

     - corresponding credential hash and salt
         - Assuming if BCrypt is used, the salt is together with the password, thus there will be no need for a salt attribute
     - Access rights (a.k.a roles in your application) (an array of enumerated values of roles and permissions assigned to the user)
+    - Account usage statistics, these details are available to Developer or Account Admins to view.
+Details include:
+        - account_status
+            - An Enum of either active, archived or deleted
+        - created_at
+            - timestamp for when the user account is created
+        - created_by
+            - The service or whatever thing that created the account through the API
+            - This value will be either the ID of an Account Admin or a Machine/Service ID
+        - last_login
+            - timestamp of the last successful login by the user
+        - last_login_attempt
+            - timestamp of last login attempt by the user regardless if the attempt is successful or not
+            - If the last login attempt is successful, then this value should be the same as "last_login"

 To deal with allowing users to use one account and still access multiple different apps offered by your organization.
 Every single application is a role.
 Example, users can use both "my_app" and "his_app", you just give user's a role depending on which app they use and the permission within that app.
 So if both my_app and his_app are used, then the user will have 2 groups of roles.